-The organiser must provide the following a minimum of 30 days before the event inscription:
+The Competition Organiser must provide the following a minimum of 30 days before the event inscription:

-- A completed application form to the CIVL Competition Co-ordinator. - The sanction fee (7.2) to the FAI together with a copy of the application form. - URL or e-mail address for international entries and details of fee payment method.
+- A completed application form to the CIVL Competition Coordinator. - The sanction fee (6.2) to the FAI together with a copy of the application form. - URL or e-mail address for international entries and details of fee payment method.